Stroke & Vascular Disorders

 • Neuromodulators like IL-6 are elevated in patients with constitutional symptoms and usually decrease after resection. |

 Most cases of atrial myxoma are sporadic.
-The familial cases are autosomal dominant with variability in the phenotype (125) and tend to present earlier than the sporadic ones.
-Most cardiac myxomas appear in the left atrium in the region of the fossa ovalis of the interatrial septum (125).
-Macroscopically, myxoma is a solid mass, pedunculated, shiny, and irregular (142); however, myxoma may also be cystic (111).
+The familial cases are autosomal dominant with variability in the phenotype and tend to present earlier than the sporadic ones.
+Most myxomas grow on the left side of the interatrial septum close to the fossa ovalis (137).
+Macroscopically, myxoma is a solid mass, occasionally cystic, pedunculated, shiny, and irregular (155; 121).

-Myxomas originate from mesenchymal cells capable of endothelial differentiation surrounded by a myxoid extracellular matrix rich in proteoglycans (125; 134).
-Deriving from adult developmental remnants (107), myxoma consists of a highly mucinous myxoid stroma containing plasma cells, mast cells, and stromal stellate cells.
+Myxomas originate from mesenchymal cells capable of endothelial differentiation surrounded by a myxoid extracellular matrix rich in proteoglycans (137; 146).
+Deriving from adult developmental remnants, myxoma consists of a highly mucinous myxoid stroma containing plasma cells, mast cells, and stromal stellate cells.
 Types I, III, and IV collagen are also found within the tumor.
-The surface is covered by myxoma cells and endothelium (78).
-Overexpression of matrix metalloproteinase contributes to degradation of the extracellular matrix, increasing the risk of embolism (108).
+The surface is covered by myxoma cells and endothelium (84; 117).
+Overexpression of matrix metalloproteinase contributes to the degradation of the extracellular matrix, increasing the risk of embolism (118).

-Mutation of the tumor suppressor PRKAR1-alpha gene on chromosome 17q22-24 has been identified in the Carney complex (72; 172).
-A variant form of the Carney complex, the trismus–pseudocamptodactyly syndrome with cardiac myxoma, has a missense mutation (Arg674Gln) in the perinatal myosin heavy-chain gene (MYH8) on chromosome 17p12–p13.1 (163).
-Screening for this mutation identifies family members at high risk of developing myxomas (09; 05).
-The most commonly involved regions in sporadic cases are 12p1 and 17p1.
-Dicentric chromosomes and telomeric associations are the most frequent genetic abnormalities (34).
+Mutation of the tumor suppressor PRKAR1-alpha gene on chromosome 17q22-24 has been identified in the Carney complex (77; 187).
+A variant of the Carney complex, the trismus–pseudocamptodactyly syndrome with cardiac myxoma, has a missense mutation (Arg674Gln) in the perinatal myosin heavy-chain gene (MYH8) on chromosome 17p12–p13.1 (178).
+The most involved regions in sporadic cases are 12p1 and 17p1.
+Dicentric chromosomes and telomeric associations are the most frequent genetic abnormalities (35).

-After removal of myxomas associated with Carney complex, they may reemerge and cause heart dysfunction.
-The oncogene c-MYC, cancer-associated metabolic transcriptional factor HIF-1α, and the epithelial-mesenchyma transition protein vimentin could potentially detect malignancy in myxoma (109).
+Myxomas associated with the Carney complex may reemerge after removal and cause heart dysfunction.
+The oncogene c-MYC, cancer-associated metabolic transcriptional factor HIF-1α, and the epithelial-mesenchyma transition protein vimentin could detect malignancy in myxoma (119).

 • Atrial myxoma may occur in all ages. | |